-OSIG has met the requirement that it inspect Department of Behavioral Health and Developmental Services (DBHDS) facilities annually and established a complaint line to receive complaints from individuals receiving services from DBHDS or community-based providers regulated by DBHDS.
+OSIG has met its requirement to inspect Department of Behavioral Health and Developmental Services (DBHDS) facilities annually and established a complaint line to receive complaints from individuals receiving services from DBHDS or community-based providers regulated by DBHDS.
 However, OSIG has not adequately promoted the complaint line or established a structured process for investigating complaints.